brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 but again, please see https://docs.ultralytics.com/usage/cfg/#predict for a list and brief description of the possible arguments.

 ## 5.1 Using SAHI and your newly trained YoloV8 model
 SAHI stands for Slicing Aided Hyper Inference and is designed to find relatively small objects within larger images.
-For my use, this is mandatory because of my large, inconsistently sized images with small ooi's.
+For my use, this is mandatory because of my large, inconsistently sized images with relatively small ooi's.
 See https://docs.ultralytics.com/guides/sahi-tiled-inference/ and https://github.com/obss/sahi.

 In your python 3.11 virtual environment from the CMD line

-`(venv) C:\Users\Green Sturgeon\AI_Project\Images> sahi predict --model_path  "C:\Users\Green Sturgeon\AI_Project\Images\runs\detect\train_XTRA_LARGE\weights\best.pt" --model_type yolov8 --source "C:\Users\Green Sturgeon\AI_Project\Images\images" --slice_height 640 --slice_width 640 --visual_bbox_thickness 1 --visual_hide_labels TRUE --visual_bbox_thickness 1 --visual_hide_labels TRUE`
+`(AIvenv3.11) C:\Users\Green Sturgeon\AI_Project\Images> sahi predict --model_path  "C:\Users\Green Sturgeon\AI_Project\Images\runs\detect\train_XTRA_LARGE\weights\best.pt" --model_type yolov8 --source "C:\Users\Green Sturgeon\AI_Project\Images\images" --slice_height 640 --slice_width 640 --visual_bbox_thickness 1 --visual_hide_labels TRUE --visual_bbox_thickness 1 --visual_hide_labels TRUE`

 As with the yolo call to train, there are a huge number of optional arguments.
 See https://docs.ultralytics.com/guides/sahi-tiled-inference/#standard-inference-with-yolov8 for further details.

-If you don't need to use SAHI, replace "sahi predict" with "yolo task=predict" and omit the slice_height and width arguments.
-For additional yolo arguments see https://docs.ultralytics.com/modes/predict/#inference-arguments  Note that their example notation is in python, not command line notation.

 model_path is the path to one of the *.pt files in the weights folder.
 You should use the best.pt model unless your an advanced user, but you are reading this so you aren't advanced...just like me.